Radiative properties of magnetic neutron stars with metallic surfaces and thin atmospheres: Spectral properties of a strongly magnetized neutron star surface

 Examples of the numerical results for the normalized emissivities are compared to the analytic approximation in Figs.~\ref{fig:rt0}\,--\,\ref{fig:rb4t2i2}.
 For most geometric settings, the fit error lies within 10\% in more than 95\% of the interval $-3 < \log_{10}E\textrm{ (keV)} < 1$.
 The remaining $<5$\% are the narrow ranges of $E$ where $J(E)$ sharply changes.
 Exceptions occur for strongly inclined fields ($\theta_B>\pi/4$) and small $\varphi$, where the error may exceed 20\% in up to 10\% of the logarithmic energy range.

-Our fit does not take into account the dependence of reflectivity on temperature.
+Our fit does not take the dependence of reflectivity on temperature into account.
 Temperature of the condensed matter enters in the calculations through the effective relaxation time, which determines the damping factor (see Paper~I).
 This disregard is justified by the weakness of the $T$-dependence of the results.
 With decreasing $T$, the transitions of $R(E)$ between characteristic energy ranges become sharper, and the feature at $E_L$ becomes stronger.
-The bulk of our calculations employed in the fitting was done at $T\sim10^6$~K. In Fig.~\ref{fig:rb1t2i2}, where the solid lines represent the numerical results at $T=10^6$~K, an additional dotted line is drawn at $T=3\times10^5$~K, in order to illustrate the $T$-dependence.
+The bulk of our calculations employed in the fitting was done at $T\sim10^6$~K. In Fig.~\ref{fig:rb1t2i2}, which shows the numerical results at $T=10^6$~K, an additional line is drawn at $T=3\times10^5$~K, in order to illustrate the $T$-dependence.